bytedash-dev/telegram-relay/README.md

 	<tr>
 		<th>Returned Result</th>
 		<td>
-			A JSON string with the following data structure is returned:
+			A HTTP Status Code of <code>201 Created</code> and JSON string with the following data structure is returned:
 			<table>
 				<tr>
 					<th>Field Name</th>